ndpooja/Image-Denoising/README.md

 # Image-Denoising

-> This work has been done as a part of Master Thesis Intern Exam.
+> This work has been done as a part of one of the Master Thesis Intern Exam.
 Due to time bound, some specific comparison has been done.
 > And, It is implemented on Google Colaboratory in Tensorflows-Keras.

 It is a comparison of DnCNN and DIDN denoising model.